AdobeDocs/uxp-indesign/src/pages/resources/recipes/clipboard/index.md

 # Clipboard
 Read and write content from and to the clipboard.

+## System requirements
+Please make sure your local environment uses the following application versions before proceeding.
+- InDesign v18.5 or higher
+- UXP version v7.1 or higher
+- Manifest version v5 or higher

 <InlineAlert variant="info" slots="header, text1, text2"/>

 Scripts and plugins

-**In plugins**, you should seek permission for `clipboard` access in the manifest.
-IMPORTANT: Read about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) before you proceed.
+**In plugins**, you should seek permission for `clipboard` access in the manifest. <br></br> IMPORTANT: Read about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) before you proceed.

 **In scripts**, assume this value to be '' and ignore the manifest details in the following example.//TODO Get value for scripts and ignore the manifest details below.